rogerlin123/ECEDatabase5/README.md

 In this version we support selecting records, and improve some basic API's

 ## Major Changes
-- Schema: cleaned up a bit
+- Schema: better encodeBlock/decodeBlock API
 - UserValue: Added support for coaxing values to specific types (metamorphism)
 - Row/RowCollection: for support row selection
 - Bug fixes